 The old adage that ‘the customer is always right’ holds more truth now – within a climate of so much digital change – than it ever did.
 It is commonplace for companies to presume that they know what their customers want, without any validation of those assumptions.
 I see this quite frequently with projects where a client decides not to do customer research and has a fixed idea of what features an app should have and how it should work.
 But more often than not, when it’s launched and the feedback isn’t what they wanted.
 It is then costly and time-consuming to make changes and they will have missed the boat with initial users.
 Spending upfront time on customer research is always a worthwhile exercise – it is five times cheaper to change a design than a finished product.

 The primary role of an IT department is to keep a company’s data secure and make sure all systems are running smoothly.
 I have frequently observed quite irrational opposition from IT departments when companies consider building a mobile app with data in the cloud.
-Apps often threaten the IT department’s control on the status quo, so they put up an opposition with all kinds of scaremongering tactics.
+Apps often threaten the IT department’s control on the status quo, so they put up a opposition.
 Such stances are indeed irrational – Amazon Web Services, for example, has been PCI compliant since 2010 and has been securely storing and managing personal credit card data all that time.
 If you can build your systems in the cloud outside the corporate IT system with API connections to any internal data you need you will save huge amounts of time and money with no loss of security.
 We’ve built such systems for the MOD and the NHS – so it really is possible in any industry.

 The secret of all successful startups is great user experience.
 The reason people are switching from their current bank with its tradition mobile app – which replicates its online offering – is because mobile banks such as Monzo reimagined banking from the ground up and created a user experience around what people want to do rather than a list of features.
 They have made it simple, intuitive and easy to send people money, split bills at a restaurant and keep tabs on spending.
 It is definitely worth spending some time finding out what customers’ pain points are before a project is started.
 If you create a user experience that solves the problems, your customer will not only come back for more but will tell their friends about it.